Desenzano del Garda: Transport

+World Heritage Site

 It is home to one or more prehistoric pile-dwelling (or stilt house) settlements, which are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

 Municipal government

 Desenzano is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
 Since 1994 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1946 to 1994 the mayor was chosen by the legislative body.
-The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The giunta comunale is chaired by the mayor, who appoints other members, called assessori.
 The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

-Since 1994 the mayor of Desenzano is directly elected by citizens, originally every four, then every five years.
+Since 1994 the mayor of Desenzano has been directly elected by citizens, originally every four, then every five years.
 The current mayor is Guido Malinverno (FI), elected on 26 June 2017.